 The College of Education has produced thousands of qualified professionals who have made a positive impact on the field of education.
 Click the stories below to read more about some of our outstanding alumni.

-GSU Degree: Master in Education in School Counseling
+GSU Degree: Master in Education and Master in Science in Rehabilitation Counseling

 In Education Events Features College News Profiles